|Archives HomeContact Us||Close window

 The records are open for research and contain no restricted materials.

-The Leslie Cheek, Jr. Papers in The Museum of Modern Art Archives are the physical property of The Museum of Modern Art.
+The Leslie Cheek, Jr. Papers are the physical property of The Museum of Modern Art.
 Literary rights, including copyright belong to the authors or their legal heirs and assigns.
 Rights to work produced during the normal course of Museum business resides with The Museum of Modern Art.
 For further information, and to obtain permission to publish or reproduce, contact the Museum Archivist.

 See also, Alfred H. Barr, Jr. Papers, 6.B.13 for additional information regarding For Us the Living.
 Papers relating to Leslie Cheek, Jr.'s other activities are available on microfilm through the Archives of American Art.